ricardofagodoy/ricardofagodoy/README.md

 - 🌱  I’m currently learning technology, marketing and communication.
 - 🚀  I’m looking to collaborate on big challenges.
 - 🎸  Self-taught guitar player.
-- 😄  I enjoy RPGs, triller movies, hard rock, coffee and magic tricks!
+- 😄  I enjoy RPGs, thriller movies, hard rock, coffee and magic tricks!

 Feel free to reach me for any reason, I'm always open to help and share knowledge.